 If you want to know more about the history, you can always hire a guide to take you around the temple.

-Tips for Visiting Wat Arun Temple
+✦ Thailand Temple: Tips for Visiting Wat Arun, Bangkok

 Like all Thailand temples, respect should be shown when visiting.
 In particular:

-- Remove shoes and socks before entering a temple; shoes are considered dirty and are not allowed in holy places.
+- Remove shoes and socks before entering a Thailand temple; shoes are considered dirty and are not allowed in holy places.

-- Avoid pointing your feet towards any deity or towards a temple; or pointing the soles of your feet towards people where possible as this is also a sign of disrespect.
+- Avoid pointing your feet towards any deity or towards a temple, or pointing the soles of your feet towards people where possible as this is also a sign of disrespect.

 - Ask before taking photos: most sights allow photos, but monks may not want to have their photos taken.